Meneguini/movieNight/README.md

 ## What is Movie Night?

-Movie Night is web application created to work with Django, postgreSQL and JavaScript.
+Movie Night is web application created using Django, postgreSQL, HTML, CSS and JavaScript.

 ## Technologies